TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/UsingTheSystemLog/TheLogTable(sysLog)/Index.rst

    Field
          type

    Type
          tinyint

    Var
          $type

    Description
          Value telling which module in TYPO3 set the log entry.
 The type values are paired with an action-integer which is telling in more detail what the event was.
 Here type and action values are arranged hierarchically (type on first level, action on second level):

-         - 1 : t3lib\_TCEmain (“TYPO3 Core Engine” where database records are
+         - 1 : t3lib\_TCEmain ("TYPO3 Core Engine" where database records are
            manipulated)

            - Action values are for new, updated, copy, move, delete etc.

-         - 2 : “tce\_file” (File handling in fileadmin/ and absolute filemounts)
+         - 2 : "tce\_file" (File handling in fileadmin/ and absolute filemounts)

            - Action values are for various file handling types like upload, rename, edit etc.

          - 3 : System (e.g. sys\_history save)

          - 4 : Modules: This is the mode you may use for extensions having backend module functionality.
 Probably you would like to use BE\_USER->simplelog() for your extensions.

          - 254 : Personal settings changed

          - 255 : Login or Logout action

            - 1=login

            - 2=logout

            - 3=failed login (+ errorcode 3)

            - 4=failure\_warning\_email sent